feixuxi/Ventilator/software/design/controller_architecture.md

 each venturi) and one patient pressure measurement.

-The actuators module receives a set of commands from the controller for every actuator in the system, e.g. “blower speed 90%, inspiratory pinch valve 28% open, etc.”, and forwards them down to HAL to be acted upon.
+The actuators module receives a set of commands from the controller for every actuator in the system, e.g. "blower speed 90%, inspiratory pinch valve 28% open, etc.", and forwards them down to HAL to be acted upon.

 The actuators module might seem like an unnecessary component -- why can’t the controller simply call into HAL itself?
 There are two